-Because we are a boutique music festival, nestled in the small community of South Park, CO we ask you all to please remain respectful of our neighbors and the on-site rules we have in place.
+Because we are a boutique music festival, nestled near the small community of Walsenburg, CO we ask you all to please remain respectful of our neighbors and the on-site rules we have in place.

-There is limited re-entry for Sonic Bloom.
-If you would like to be able to leave and come back in your vehicle, you will need to purchase an In/Out Parking Pass on our ticketing page.
+There is no re-entry for Sonic Bloom.
 You CAN go to your car as much as you need though.
 The parking area is considered part of the festival.

 In the Venue: We will have a full-bar with everything you need on-site, and the fine staff from Cervantes’ pouring their famous heavy handed drinks all weekend long.
 Those with a valid state-issued ID showing that they are twenty-one or over will be able to access the bar.
 No Campground alcohol can enter the venue and no venue alcohol can be taken out.

 - NO Outside alcohol of any kind allowed into the festival area.

 - NO Open Containers or Coolers allowed in or out of the gates.

 - NO Under Age drinking